bangbangcon/bangbangcon.github.io/index.md

-For updates on !!Con, follow [@bangbangcon](https://twitter.com/bangbangcon) on Twitter, or sign up for our mailing list below!
-No spam, we promise!
+For updates on !!Con, follow [@bangbangcon](https://twitter.com/bangbangcon) on Twitter, or sign up for our mailing list below.
+We send about four or five emails per year for important announcements about our venue, submission deadlines, registration, and that sort of thing.
+No spam, we promise, and it's easy to unsubscribe at any time.

 <!-- Begin MailChimp Signup Form -->
 <div id="mc_embed_signup">